marybecker/CTCriticalFreshwaterHabitat/README.md

 *Salvelinus fontinalis* (eastern wild brook trout) are one of very few native cold water fish species in the State of Connecticut (CT) (Beauchene et al. 2014).
-Cold water fish populations are under great threat in the CT due to stream flow and temperature modification caused by land use, fragmented populations from dams and culverts, and introduction of exotic species ([Eastern Brook Trout Venture](https://easternbrooktrout.org/), 2019).
+Cold water fish populations are under great threat in the CT due to stream flow and temperature modification caused by land use, fragmented populations from dams and culverts, climate change and introduction of exotic species ([Eastern Brook Trout Venture](https://easternbrooktrout.org/), 2019).

-This project will conduct a landscape level analysis to identify streams with wild brook trout populations in CT and prioritize stream management strategies based on the index of watershed integrity (IWI) and index of catchment integrity (ICI) developed by Flotemersch et al. (2016) and mapped by Thornbrugh et al. (2018).
+This project conducts a landscape level analysis to identify streams with wild brook trout populations in CT and prioritize stream management strategies based on the index of watershed integrity (IWI) and index of catchment integrity (ICI) developed by Flotemersch et al. (2016) and mapped by Thornbrugh et al. (2018).
 Watershed integrity is the capacity of a watershed to support and maintain the full range of ecological processes and